2021 Grammy Nominee: Best Historical Album & Best Album Notes

 These 19th-century recordings document a key moment in entertainment and technological histories.
 They are the first performances that people could command at will in their own homes.
-We bring them into your 21st-century home accompanied by a comprehensive and enjoyable 80-page booklet of essays, track notes, transcribed lyrics, and illustrations.
+We bring them into your 21st-century home accompanied by a comprehensive 80-page booklet of essays, track notes, transcribed lyrics, and illustrations.

 Warning: Last items in stock!